Bibbleboop/my-react-portfolio/README.md

 https://bibbleboop.github.io/my-react-portfolio/
 <img src="./images/readme ss.png">
 <img src="./images/contactme ss.png">
-As a FrontENd Web Dev Student this portfolio showcases what I have learned during this course as as well as showing all software used and previous work history and experience
+As a FrontEnd Web Dev Student this portfolio showcases what I have learned during this course as as well as showing all software used and previous work history and experience

 ## Table of Contents